exiguus/gattner.name/README.md

 * [x] dependencies with pnpm
 * [x] lint with eslint, commitlint and husky
 * [x] format with prettier and editorconfig
-* [x] unit tests with jest and testing-library
+* [x] unit and contract tests with jest and testing-library
-* [x] e2e tests with Playwright Vercel deployment GitHub Action
+* [x] acceptance, integration and e2e tests with Playwright Vercel deployment GitHub Action
 * [x] bundlewatch Vercel deployment GitHub Action

 ## Research